Skip to content

 Existing Siding Removal

 Removing old siding adds $1.00 to $2.50 per sq ft.
-Some siding (like lead paint-era wood) requires special handling and disposal.
+Lead paint-era siding requires special handling and disposal.

 06